Mirion Technologies (MIR) versus Its Peers Critical Comparison

-Mirion Technologies (NYSE:MIR – Get Rating) is one of 15 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Mirion Technologies to related companies based on the strength of its risk, analyst recommendations, earnings, profitability, institutional ownership, dividends and valuation.
+Mirion Technologies (NYSE:MIR – Get Rating) is one of 15 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it contrast to its rivals?
+We will compare Mirion Technologies to related businesses based on the strength of its analyst recommendations, profitability, valuation, earnings, dividends, risk and institutional ownership.

-This is a breakdown of recent ratings and recommmendations for Mirion Technologies and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Mirion Technologies and its rivals, as reported by MarketBeat.com.

 |Sell Ratings